marcusgoff/Decoherence-of-Majorana-Qubits-from-1-f-Noise/README.md

 ---

+## Environment and Dependencies
+Requires MATLAB 2024a or more recent.

+---

 ## How to Run the Code
 1. Click the green **"Code"** drop-down menu at the top of this page.
 2. Select **"Download ZIP"**.